 The asteroid 332183 Jaroussky was named after him.

 Thibaut Garcia, the Franco-Spanish guitarist, was born in 1994 in Toulouse, where he began learning the guitar at the age of seven.
 He then won the guitar prize in the class Paul Ferret.
 At the age of 16, he was admitted to the Conservatoire National Supérieur de Musique et de Danse de Paris, in Olivier Chassain’s class, while at the same time benefiting from the guidance of Judicaël Perroy.

 In 2016, Thibaut Garcia made his concerto debut with the Orchestre National du Capitole de Toulouse.
 He appeared in other concertos in the next few months, especially with the Baden-Baden Orchestra, the Orchestre National de Montpellier, Orchestre de Cannes PACA, the Orchestre de Dijon-Bourgogne, and the BBC orchestras.

-In 2017, Thibaut Garcia is appointed BBC New Generation Artist, which leads him to perform in recitals and in concertos in the UK.
+In 2017, Thibaut Garcia was appointed BBC New Generation Artist, which led him to perform in recitals and in concertos in the UK.
 That year he notably made his debut in London’s Wigmore Hall.

 When it comes to chamber music, Thibaut Garcia has played with Edgar Moreau, Raphaël Sévère, Jean-Frédéric Neuburger, Antoine Mornière, Boris Grelier, Anaïs Constans, La Marca brothers, Kathryn Rudge…

 In 2016, he signed exclusively with Warner Classics/Erato for his recording projects, with the first release Leyendas.
 His second album, Bach Inspirations, was released in the fall of 2018.